cass-teri/jforms/README.md

-# Yet Another JSONForms Designer (YAJD)
+# jForms

 ---

 # WARNING - This project is a work in progress and is in a pre-alpha state.
-It is not yet ready for use.
+It is not yet ready for production use.

 This project is a drag and drop editor for JSON forms.
 It is based on the [JSON Forms](https://jsonforms.io/) library and uses the [React](https://reactjs.org/) framework.
 The editor allows you to create and edit JSON forms by dragging and dropping form elements from a palette to a canvas.

 ## Installation